Brain Imaging and Analysis Center (BIAC)

-Faculty members are leaders in imaging methodology development, in analysis techniques, as well as in their application in cognitive and clinical neurosciences.
-In addition, BIAC offers imaging service to other imaging faculty members on campus and at the University of North Carolina in Chapel Hill.
+Faculty members in the BIAC are leaders in imaging methodology development, analysis techniques, as well as in their application in cognitive and clinical neurosciences.
+In addition, BIAC offers imaging services to other faculty members on campus and at the University of North Carolina in Chapel Hill.

-One of five centers for aging research established by the Surgeon General of the United States in 1955.
-It is the only continuously funded member of the original group.
-With more than 126 Faculty (Senior Fellows) and core staff members garnering and more than $20 million in annual age-related research funding, it remains a vital national resource for the study of aging.
+One of five centers for aging research established by the surgeon general of the United States in 1955, the center is the only continuously funded member of the original group.
+With more than 126 faculty members (senior fellows) and core staff members and more than $20 million in annual age-related research funding, it remains a vital national resource for the study of aging.

-The world's largest academic clinical research organization, is known for conducting groundbreaking multinational clinical trials, managing major national patient registries, and performing landmark outcomes research.
+The world's largest academic clinical research organization, the DCRI is known for conducting groundbreaking multi-national clinical trials, managing major national patient registries, and performing landmark outcomes research.
 DCRI research spans multiple disciplines, from pediatrics to geriatrics, primary care to subspecialty medicine, and genomics to proteomics.

 The DCRI also is home to the Duke Databank for Cardiovascular Diseases, the largest and oldest institutional cardiovascular database in the world, which continues to inform clinical decision-making 40 years after its founding.

-By uniting hundreds of cancer physicians, researchers, educators, and staff across the medical center, medical school, and health system under a shared administrative structure, the DCI offers unprecedented opportunities for teamwork among the scientists in our labs and caregivers in our hospitals and clinics.
+By uniting hundreds of cancer physicians, researchers, educators, and staff across the medical center, medical school, and health system under a shared administrative structure, the DCI offers unprecedented opportunities for teamwork among laboratory scientists and health care providers caregivers in Duke hospitals and clinics.

 Duke Global Health Institute (DGHI)

-Faculty members in the DGHI work to reduce health disparities in our local community and worldwide.
-DGHI recognizes that many global health problems stem from economic, social, environmental, political and health care inequalities, It brings together interdisciplinary teams to solve complex health problems and to train the next generation of global health scholars.
+Faculty members in the DGHI work to reduce health disparities in the local community and worldwide.
+The DGHI recognizes that many global health problems stem from economic, social, environmental, political and health care inequalities, and the institute brings together interdisciplinary teams to solve complex health problems and to train the next generation of global health scholars.

 Duke Human Vaccine Institute (DHVI)

 The Duke Institute for Brain Sciences brings together a diverse community of academics from the biomedical sciences, social sciences, physical sciences, humanities, law, business, public policy, mathematics, computer science, and engineering to advance interdisciplinary research and education that transforms our understanding of brain function and translates into innovative solutions for health and society.